-The condensed consolidated financial statements include the financial statements of the Corporation and the entities controlled by the Corporation (its subsidiaries).
+The consolidated financial statements include the financial statements of the Corporation and the entities controlled by the Corporation (its subsidiaries).
 Control exists when the Corporation has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The financial statements of subsidiaries are included in the condensed consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 All significant intercompany transactions and balances have been eliminated.

-The condensed consolidated financial statements included in the accounts of the Corporation for the periods presented are as follows:
+The consolidated financial statements included in the accounts of the Corporation for the periods presented are as follows:

-Altius Minerals Corporation 100% Parent company Altius Resources Inc. 100% Exploration company Altius Investments Limited 100% Holding Company 2260761 Ontario Inc. 72.8% Holding Company
+100% Parent company

+100% Exploration company

+100% Holding Company

+72.8% Holding Company

+100%

-Non-controlling interests in the net assets of the consolidated subsidiaries are identified separately from the Corporation's equity.
+Non-controlling interests in the net assets of 2260761 Ontario Inc. are identified separately from the Corporation's equity.
 The non-controlling interest consists of the non-controlling interest's portion of net assets, earnings, and other comprehensive earnings.

 Investments in associates are accounted for using the equity method.
-Under this method, the Corporation's share of the investment's earnings or losses is included in the statement of earnings and the carrying amount of the investment is adjusted by a like amount.
+Under this method, the Corporation's share of the investment's earnings or losses is included in the statement of earnings (loss) and the carrying amount of the investment is adjusted by a like amount.